Pele02/CV/README.md

 # CV
- A little project made by participating at marathon GoIT
+ A little project made by participating at marathon GoIT.
+ It contains a web page where is my CV.